-On March 8, 2019, the stockholders of the Parent Company approved the reduction of par value of the common shares of the Parent Company from \$\mathbb{P}1.00\$ per share to \$\mathbb{P}0.75\$ per share and the application of the resulting additional paid-in capital to eliminate the accumulated deficit of the Parent Company.
-For this purpose, the BOD and stockholders of the Parent Company approved the amendment of the Articles of Incorporation for the reduction of the par value.
-As of April 12, 2019, the equity restructuring is yet to be filed to the SEC.
+On March 8, 2019, the stockholders of the Company approved the reduction of par value of the common shares of the Company from \$\mathbb{P}\$1.00 per share to \$\mathbb{P}\$0.75 per share and the application of the resulting additional paid-in capital to eliminate the accumulated deficit of the Company.
+For this purpose, the BOD and stockholders of the Company approved the amendment of the Articles of Incorporation for the reduction of the par value.
+As of April 12, 2019, the equity restructuring is yet to be filed with the SEC.